Ammar-Shiekh/advertisement_system_java_client/README.md

 1. Display the provided advertisements as a queue.
 2. Listen to server events for Adding/Updating/Removing advertisements, and process accordingly.

 This client should be configured with the device and server information first to successfully run.
-If it's not configured it'll show a wizard to enter these configurations.
+If it's not configured it'll show a wizard to enter these configurations on startup.

 ## Setup